 - 1. Log in to the site you want to work with. - 2.
 (Optional) If the Tags tree is collapsed, expand it by clicking the Tags bar. - 3.
-In the Tags tree, select My Checkouts.

-Content Server displays a list of assets presently checked out to you.

-4. Click the name of the asset you want to check back in.

-5. In the action bar, click Check In.
+In the Tags tree, select My Checkouts. - Content Server displays a list of assets presently checked out to you. - 4.
+Click the name of the asset you want to check back in.
+Content Server displays the asset in the "Inspect" form. - 5.
+In the action bar, click Check In.